How to run a mini problem framing workshop?

 To explore the “DevOps X” history, we asked the team three questions:

 What are some steps, actions they tried?

 What were some challenges they faced?

 Everyone answered the questions individually, in silence, one idea per sticky note.

-After the first 9 min were up (3min per question), we asked everyone to read their answers to the rest of the group and organise the notes in a 3 column grid on the wall: Actions/ Success/ Barrier.
+After the first 9 min were up (3min per question), we asked everyone to read their answers to the rest of the group and organize the notes in a 3 column grid on the wall: Actions/ Success/ Barrier.

-We created a mini-report together on previous endeavours, highlighting what worked, what didn’t, and what could stop us from succeeding in the future.
+We created a mini-report together on previous endeavors, highlighting what worked, what didn’t, and what could stop us from succeeding in the future.
 At this point in the process, this overview was all we needed.

 4. What do you want to achieve?

 Why: to align the team towards the same direction, to make the CTO’s vision tangible to the team.